theo923/React_Shopping_Mall/README.md

 Website for Online Shopping#

-user for test: 		123
+username for test: 	234
-password for test: 	123
+password for test: 	234

+You can register your own username & password now